The Conjugal Bed (1963 film)

-The Conjugal Bed (L'ape regina) is a 1963 Italian comedy film directed by Marco Ferreri.
+The Conjugal Bed (L'ape regina) is a 1963 comedy-drama film directed by Marco Ferreri.
 It was entered into the 1963 Cannes Film Festival where Marina Vlady won the award for Best Actress.

 Plot

 A wealthy car dealer called Alfonso decides to get married with Regina, a quiet devoted Catholic girl, introduced to him by a friend.
 After the wedding, she reveals having a strong sexual appetite but only aimed at conceiving a baby.
 After getting pregnant the bride loses any interest in Alfonso.